niaid/dsb_manuscript/README.md

 included in this code.
 Primary author(s): Matt Mulè
 Organizational contact information: General: john.tsang AT nih.gov,
-code: mulemp AT nih.gov \[permanent address mattmule AT gmail\]
-Date of release: Oct 7 2020
+code: mulemp AT nih.gov Date of release: initial release: Oct 7 2020
 Description: code to reproduce analysis of manuscript
 Usage instructions: Provided in this markdown